£5 Orange

 Boxed Cancellations

 Boxed cancellations are often found on high value telegraph stamps, the most common being TMB, with TAB and CHB being distant second and third.
-CMB and OPTB may not exist (perhaps CMB being a misread CHB on the stamp shown above, and OPTB from a double cancellation) and the others were likely issued after telegraph stamps were withdrawn.
+CMB and OPTB may not exist (perhaps CMB being a misread CHB on the stamp shown above, and OPTB from a double strike) and the others were likely issued after telegraph stamps were withdrawn.
 They were used by various branches of the Post Office for accounting purposes.

 C.H.B. / G.P.O.Clearing House Branch